swcarpentry/git-novice/episodes/04-changes.md

 ### Do we need to change git core editor?

-While using Rstudio, Dracula does not need to set a core text editor.
+With Rstudio you don't need to do change any editor.
+You can open all your files in the Source pane.

+Also, to write commit messages you can use the Rstudio IDE.
+We invite you to [read the supplemental episode](14-supplemental-rstudio.md).

 However, if needed, Dracula can set his favorite text editor following this table:

 | Editor                                | Configuration command |
 | :-----------                          | :------------------------------ |